bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 And if you think about syncing, you can think about it as in three different steps.
 The first one is some network call, let's say, where you just go to Esplora, go to Electrum, go to Bitcoin Core RPC, and just say, hey, what do you have for me?
 The second step is some kind of processing.
-So you get this answer and you just process it and you just try to understand what's happening.
+You get this answer and you just process it and you just try to understand what's happening.
 And the third step is saving what you just found out.
-So you do need locking, you do need to lock the wallet for the second and the third step because you don't want someone to modify the wallet while you are processing data or while you are saving it, but you don't want to lock the wallet while you're just doing network calls and network calls usually take more time, right?
+So you do need locking, you do need to lock the wallet for the second and the third step because you don't want someone to modify the wallet while you are processing data or while you are saving it, but you don't want to lock the wallet while you're just doing network calls and network calls usually take more time.
 So we are updating the API so that, first of all, you don't have to sync all at once.
 And while you're syncing and doing the actual network calls, you don't have to lock the wallet.
 And you can still use it to get the balance and to create new transactions.